TVavrinec/SOC_Poster/text_en.md

 <h2>what is BlackBox</h2>
     BlackBox is electronic equipment designed for learning and adventure events. one of the most important BlackBox features is storage for locking something.
-    You can simply control BlackBox with him, or to distance for example with a mobile phone.
+    It can be controlled directly or for example via your smartphone.

 <h3>Peripheri of BlackBox</h3>
     BlackBox has many systems, such as sensors and output peripherals, for example, the light circle or possible wireless communication.